-Generally, investors have to invest eligible gains within 180 days of realizing them; however, after IRS granted relief due to COVID-19, investors could have up to 544 days to invest eligible gains, depending on when they realized those gains.
+Generally, investors have to invest eligible gains within 180 days of realizing them; however, after IRS granted relief due to COVID-19, investors could have up to 544 days to invest eligible gains, depending on when they realized those gains.7

 IRS also extended timelines for certain Qualified Opportunity Fund and qualified business requirements (e.g., working capital safe harbor and amount of time to substantially improve property) and provided funds relief from investment threshold requirements and associated penalties.
+This relief was automatic in that funds and businesses did not need to apply for it.